pomerium/mcp-app-demo/README.md

-Welcome to the Pomerium chat app, a minimal chat application for showcasing remote MCP servers secured with [Pomerium](https://pomerium.com).
+Welcome to the Pomerium Chat, a minimal chat application for showcasing remote Model Context Protocol servers secured with [Pomerium](https://pomerium.com).

+# Quick start

+## Pre-requisites

+1. Linux or MacOS host
+2. Docker and Docker Compose
+3. Your machine should have port 443 exposed to the internet so that it could acquire TLS certificates from LetsEncrypt and OpenAI could call your MCP server endpoints.
+4. OpenAI API Key

-## Getting Started
+## Quickstart

 ### Environment Variables